8grams/homie/README.md

 ?>
 ```

-Make sure we correctly set `MAILER_DSN` in .env file.
+Make sure to correctly set `MAILER_DSN` in the `.env` file and have an email template ready.
+In this example, the template `welcome.php` should be placed in `pages/emails`.

+Homie supports both an HTML version (`welcome.php`) and a plain text version (`welcome.plain.php`) for the email body.

 ## Upgrading